aidanmelen/terraform-kubernetes-confluent-platform/examples/connector/README.md

 # connector

 Deploy a Connector on Kafka Connect.
-This example produces data to `my-topic` and uses the connector to mirror the data to `self.my-topic`
+This contrived example creates a MirrorMakerSource connector to mirror messages from `my-topic` to `self.my-topic`.

+`my-topic` messages are produced using the `kafka-producer-perf-test` cli tool running on a Kubernetes StatefulSet.
+Please see [producer_app_data.tf](./producer_app_data.tf) for more information.

 ## Assumptions